EcoNum/EN-test/README.md

 R should install all required dependencies automatically, and then it should compile and install *ENtest*.

-Latest devel version also available in sources and Windows binaries at [appveyor](https://ci.appveyor.com/project/phgrosjean/en-test/build/artifacts).
+Latest devel version also available in sources and Windows binaries at [appveyor](https://ci.appveyor.com/project/phgrosjean/en-test/build/artifacts) _(only available if passing last Windows build!)_.